RetroMaximus/OverBlast-Alpha/README.md

 Song Playlist -

 - All song playlist list items can not be managed only the first 16.
 Due to pages buttons.
+- Song playlist data will be overwritten if the page is changed.
 - Atoms in the song list items will change when not scrolled.
 Alwasy seams to be +2 items ahead.
 - EOS check box does not work.
 Not developed at all as of yet.
 - Pages (Prev) and [Next] buttons both work but does not change songlist items visually.